 2002 : Opening of Olga House

-Located in downtown Montreal, Olga House offers a warm and welcoming environment.
-Both a shelter and a day centre, Olga House provides a wide range of activities and services 24 hours a day, 7 days a week.
-Homeless women have access to therapy and structuring activities aimed at helping them heal their wounds, get off the streets and return to a normal life.
+Located in downtown Montréal, Olga House offers a warm and welcoming environment to women in need.
+Both a shelter and a day centre, Olga House provides a wide range of activities and services 24 hours a day, seven days a week.
+Homeless women have access to therapy and activities aimed at helping them heal their wounds, get off the streets and return to a normal life.

 2006 : Inauguration of the Dahlia Centre

 With demand regularly exceeding capacity at Olga House, the team at La rue des Femmes knew that a third house was a must.
-In March 2015, Jacqueline House opened 20 beds with the aim of providing emergency and stabilization shelter to women experiencing chronic homelessness, who are among our society’s most broken women.
+In March 2015, the twenty-bed Jacqueline House opened, with the aim of providing emergency and stabilization shelter to women experiencing chronic homelessness, who are among our society’s most broken women.
 Jacqueline House also offers a day centre that is open to non-residents and includes the relational health therapy and services program developed by La rue des Femmes.